woile/npt/README.md

 A (humble) successor to linux's `apt`, which makes life easier when using [nix](https://nixos.org/) as a package manager.

-This is a tool I'm using in my nix journey, it's supposed to make the transition from other package managers to nix.
+This is a tool I'm using in my nix journey, it's supposed to ease the transition from other package managers to nix.

+The idea is to use [nix profiles](https://nixos.org/manual/nix/stable/package-management/profiles.html) in the way you'd use `apt` or `brew`.

-It is not production ready, but you can play with it.
+It is a work in progress, but feel free to play with it.

 ## Requirements